SolarArbiter/solarforecastarbiter-core/docs/source/cost.rst

 according to the `aggregation` and `net` parameter of the band parameters, but the total cost is the sum of all error bands.

-Band error ranges are evaluated in order and any errors outside the list of ranges *are not evaluated*.
+Band error ranges are evaluated in the order specified and any errors outside the list of ranges *are not evaluated*.
 Thus, for the model described by

 .. code-block:: python